compulim/react-chain-of-responsibility/README.md

 ### What is the difference between request, and props?

+- Request is for appearance, while props is for content
-`request` is for deciding which component to render. `props` is for what to render.
+- Request is for deciding which component to render, while props is for what to render

+For example:

+- Button
+  - Request: button, link button, push button
+  - Props: icon, text
+- File preview
+  - Request: image preview, video preview
+  - Props: file name, URL
+- Input
+  - Request: text input, number input, password input
+  - Props: label, value, instruction

 ### Why the type of request and props can be different?